-\begin{prerk} Let $g\in \Gnr$ and let $U$ and $W$ be any two clopen sets.
+\begin{remark} Let $g\in \Gnr$ and let $U$ and $W$ be any two clopen sets.
 Then $g$ acts on $U$ and $W$ almost in the same fashion uniformly.
-Indeed, local actions associated to small-enough cones are all the identity map. \end{prerk}
+Indeed, local actions associated to small-enough cones are all the identity map. \end{remark}

 The following lemma should be obvious but the two that follow after will require some explanation.